svelte-OnlineTTT Svelte Themes

 3. Play in real-time - Moves appear within 2 seconds in local development, instantly in production

-Deploy your main SvelteKit app to Cloudflare Pages:
+Alternatively, manually deploy your main SvelteKit app to Cloudflare Pages with these commands:

 npm run build